astron98/movie_booking_application/readme.md

     user: 'root',	//mysql username
     password : ' ',	// type the mysql password which you have set.
     database:'booking_movies'	// mysql database name

+6. Open your terminal or GUI based-app for mysql and type the below 2 commands.
+	NOTE: Here, the password asked will be of your MySQL.
+    1. `mysql -u root -p -e "create database booking_movies"`
+    2. `mysql -u root -p booking_movies < database.sql`
-6. Open a new-terminal(1st) and start the redis-server.
+7. Open a new-terminal(1st) and start the redis-server.
 	1. `redis-server &`
 	2. `redis-cli`
-7. And now open another terminal(2nd) for starting the nodejs server.
+8. And now open another terminal(2nd) for starting the nodejs server.
 	Command: `nodemon app.js`	(Now,the server will start at port:3000)
-8. Lastly,open your Browser and enter this URL: `localhost:3000/home`
+9. Lastly,open your Browser and enter this URL: `localhost:3000/home`
 ---

 ### Version of all the softwares.